Image source: photo from my classroom

-Assessing Digital Learning and Instruction
+Assessing Digital Learning

 Reflection

 Of the four, I feel like analyzing and interpreting the data will be the most challenging part of the action research plan.
 Never having conducted a research study before, I will have to consider exactly what the data is telling me and if the data can be interpreted differently by someone else.
 If the data can have multiple interpretations, how do I incorporate that information into the overall outcome of the study report?
-I may be getting too wrapped up in the what-ifs of the study before it begins but I think it is important to have the what-ifs in mind when setting up the study.
+I may be getting too wrapped up in the what-ifs of the study before it begins, but I think it is important to have the what-ifs in mind when setting up the study.

 I feel like the courses I’ve taken have strengthened my ability to gather information for my Action Research plan, building a foundation that has brought me to this point in my education.
 Reflecting on my work has helped me grow into a more confident educator.
 I now consistently look at my lessons with an eye for improvement, asking myself what I could do differently to enhance the quality of my teaching.

 Each course has contributed meaningfully along the way.
 For example, in Concepts of Educational Technology, I developed my learning manifesto, where I emphasized the importance of effort in my classroom.
 I believe the willingness to put in effort is crucial for both teaching and learning, and I hold myself and my students to that standard.
 In Leading Organizational Change, I identified the “why” behind my innovation proposal, which connects to my action research goals.
 Covey's The Four Disciplines of Execution (4DX) has helped clarify my path, guiding me to focus on a maximum of two goals.
-For this action research plan, my primary goal is achieving 100% student participation in DuoLingo and then measuring their progress in language learning.
+For this action research plan, my primary goal is to achieve 100% student participation in DuoLingo and then measure their progress in language learning.
 Measuring outcomes will involve tracking student engagement and progress through DuoLingo while also assessing more abstract elements, such as their enjoyment of the learning experience.

 The Instructional Design course has also shaped my approach to assessment, encouraging me to consider Assessment Of, For, and As Learning in my action research.
-For Assessment of Learning, I’ll gauge understanding by looking at how long it takes students to advance through DuoLingo levels.
+For Assessment of Learning, I’ll gauge understanding by looking at how long it takes students to advance through Duolingo levels.
 Assessment for Learning involves gathering data from DuoLingo to identify areas where students may need additional support in Spanish.
 With Assessment as Learning, students will monitor their progress by tracking their mastery of each level, earning XPs, and observing their position on the leaderboard.

 Together, these courses have prepared me to design an effective action research plan that measures both student engagement and language learning outcomes.